Aliases for AKAP8 Gene

 GeneCards Summary for AKAP8 Gene

 AKAP8 (A-Kinase Anchoring Protein 8) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and Cell cycle_Chromosome condensation in prometaphase.
-GO annotations related to this gene include poly(A) RNA binding and protein kinase A regulatory subunit binding.
+Among its related pathways are Signal transduction_PKA signaling and Activation of cAMP-Dependent PKA.
+Gene Ontology (GO) annotations related to this gene include protein kinase A regulatory subunit binding.
 An important paralog of this gene is AKAP8L.

 UniProtKB/Swiss-Prot for AKAP8 Gene